2200175/CS220AU/README.md

 - create my visitors and residence map
 - learn how to upload an image in github and do it
 - clarify myself in where do i have to upload my writing

+### in week 6
+- expand the report with some moral questions using critical thinking
+- learn how to create titles and subtitles in github
+- upload the report in the "index" part of the website, and organise it with subtitles.